 There are a number of occupations to which the OHSA does not apply to; however, the Act covers most workplaces.
 Self-employed persons who contract out work or services may also be subject to OHSA.

 What are employers’ duties under the OHSA?

 Employers are responsible for:

-- Taking all possible and reasonable precautions to protect the health and safety of all their workers;
+- Taking all possible and reasonable precautions to protect the health and safety of all workers

-- Providing information, instruction, and supervision to protect workers and ensure their health and safety well-being; and
+- Providing information, instruction, and supervision to protect workers and ensure their health and safety well-being

 - Co-operating with health and safety representatives and Joint Health and Safety Committees